Construction Accident FAQ

 Our New York Construction Accident Lawyers Answer Your Questions

 Construction accidents unfortunately happen too often in New York, especially in New York City.
 When these accidents happen, victims and their families should stay informed of their rights and their options for recourse.
 Below, we have answered some of the most frequently asked questions about construction accidents.
-If you have further questions, we invite you to contact Mirman, Markovits & Landau, P.C. to discuss your case in detail with a New York City construction accident attorney.
+If you have further questions, we invite you to contact a New York City personal injury lawyer at Mirman, Markovits & Landau, P.C. to discuss your case in detail.
 Your initial case review is free.

 Who can I sue if I was injured at a construction site?